sualsoft/Clienk/content/english/ai-assist-chatbot.md

 details:
   items:
     - right: true #true or false
-      title: ENHANCE YOUR AGENTS WITH THE POWER OF AI
+      title: POWER YOUR CHATBOTS WITH THE POWER OF LANGUAGE MODELS AI
-      content: "Enhance your conversations with AI-powered Virtual Customer Care & Sales Assistants.
+      content: "Power your conversations with large language models like ChatGPT, PaLM 2 based AI-powered Virtual Customer Care & Sales Assistants.
 It is easy, we do it all the time!"
       image: /assets/img/enhance-agents-with-power-of-ai.svg
       color: pink-color #blue-color, pink-color, orange-color,